The social impact of our research

 Policy thinkers deny the myth of incapable African states, revealing how sub-Saharan countries can provide a ‘social protection floor’ for their vulnerable citizens.

-An exhibition combining acoustic science and landscape art is highlighting the negative health impacts of continuous aircraft noise.
+An exhibition combining acoustic science and landscape art highlighted the negative health impacts of continuous aircraft noise.
+Further research explored how the wider sonic environment has an effect on historical and traumatic memories.

 Creating the conditions for the formation of a representative task-force to draft a National Sustainable Development Strategy (NSDS) in post-war Lebanon